Integrating with Dwolla’s Powerful White-Label ACH Payouts Solution

 Once you’ve generated this token, continue on to creating the webhook subscription.
 Start by calling the webhook-subscriptions endpoint with your callback URL.

-The final step in this process is creating a transfer from your account to a customer.
+The final step in this ACH integration process is initiating a transfer from your account to a customer.
 To do so, you’ll need the information for the bank account that sources the funds and the customer to which the funds will go.

-The transfer of funds is a three-step process.
-In short you will follow these steps:
+The transfer of funds is a three-step process:

 - Fetch a list of available funding sources using the List Funding Sources (Account) endpoint.